Qworg/DRMax/FeatureRequests.md

 - Advanced Profession Solver
  - Pick an AP, let the solver show you how to get there

+- Note Prerequesites, Understand Prerequisite logic
+ - If a skill has a requirement, note that next to the skill.
+ - If a skill has a requirement, make sure it is on the list when calculating maximum skill possibility.

 - ~~Separate Strain List data~~  Complete!

 - ~~Separate Open List data~~  Complete!